borisvassilev/lir/README.md

 [Lir is a reproducible computing tool](http://borisvassilev.github.io/lir/).
 The name Lir stands for **li**terate, **r**eproducible computing.
 It is available as [free software](https://github.com/borisvassilev/lir).
-It comes with a [User's Guide](http://borisvassilev.github.io/lir/lir.html).
+It comes with a [Tutorial](https://github.com/borisvassilev/lir-tutorial) and a [User's Guide](http://borisvassilev.github.io/lir/lir.html).

 # Prerequisites
 You need a reasonably modern Linux/BSD operating system.